shield44-project/crime-hotspot/README.md

 ### Backend

 ---
-1. Navigate to the backend folder:
+1. Navigate to the api folder:

-cd backend
+cd api
 Create and activate a virtual environment: